RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 ### PRIMARY TABLE CREATION
 #### INTRODUCTION

 The primary table 't_roman_zavorka_project_sql_primary_final' containing data from both tables was created via the 'CREATE OR REPLACE TABLE t_roman_zavorka_project_sql_primary_final AS,' clause, where 'CREATE' creates the table and if a table with that name already exists, the 'REPLACE' statement is activated to replace the existing table with the new one, allowing the table to be easily edited and updated if necessary.
-In our case, the table was created via an SQL query following the 'AS.' clause.
+In our case, the table was created via an SQL query following the 'AS' clause.

 As was described above in the analysis section, the creation of the resulting table was done through the 'UNION' clause merging two separate SQL queries; one for the 'czechia_payroll' table and the other for the 'czechia_price' table.

 #### QUERY FOR 'CZECHIA_PAYROLL'
-In the 'FROM' clause, the name of the corresponding czechia_payroll table (cp) from which the data was loaded was inserted.
+In the 'FROM' clause, the name of the corresponding 'czechia_payroll' table (cp) from which the data was loaded was inserted.
 At the beginning all columns were displayed: 'SELECT *'.

-Through the 'INNER JOIN' clause ('LEFT JOIN' can also be used), a supporting table 'czechia_payroll_industry_branch' (cpib) was joined containing a codebook to identify individual branches of industry from the 'cp.industry_branch_code' column.
-The table has been attached as follows:
+Through the 'INNER JOIN' clause ('LEFT JOIN' could also be used), a supporting table 'czechia_payroll_industry_branch' (cpib) was joined containing a codebook to identify individual branches of industry in the 'cp.industry_branch_code' column.
+The table has been joined as follows:

 "czechia_payroll_industry_branch (cpib) ON cp.industry_branch_code = cpib.code"

 The necessary values regarding the mean salary are found in the 'value' column, where we can also find, besides others, the values regarding the 'mean number of persons employed,' which are not needed, so through the 'WHERE' clause the records were limited to values regarding the salaries only:

-'WHERE cp.value_type_code = 5958'(found in codebook 'czechia_payroll_value_type').
+'WHERE cp.value_type_code = 5958' (found in codebook 'czechia_payroll_value_type').

-Records that have 'NULL' values in the 'industry_branch_code' column were also observed, and so we do not know which industry they belong to.
-Since the industry information is relevant to us, these values were also excluded by adding an additional condition to the 'WHERE' clause:
+Records with 'NULL' values in the 'industry_branch_code' column were also observed, and so we do not know which industry they belong to.
+Since the industry branch information is relevant to us, these values were also excluded by adding an additional condition to the 'WHERE' clause:

 'AND cp.industry_branch_code IS NOT NULL.'